derickrk38/macOS/README.md

 2) Make sure the main system disk is 'disk1s5' which is usually the case.
 If it's different,then change it in file remote_script.sh line 10.

+3) In the main directory change_login_screen.
+Add the picture you want and rename  it into "Catalina.heic"

 Use this code under your own discretion.
 I'm in no way responsible if there is any damage or loss of data.